illdynamics/qonqrete/doc/DOCUMENTATION.md

 #### 2. `qontextor` (The Symbol Mapper)
 -   **Purpose**: To generate a detailed, machine-readable map of the codebase's symbols and their relationships.
+-   **Dual-Mode Logic**:
+    -   **Local Mode (`provider: local`)**: This is the default mode. `qontextor` performs a deterministic analysis of Python files using Abstract Syntax Trees (AST).
+It extracts classes, functions, signatures, and purposes with high accuracy and speed, incurring **zero token cost**.
--   **Logic**: It uses the "skeletonized" output from the `qompressor` to analyze each file.
+    -   **AI Mode (`provider: [ai_provider]`)**: In this legacy mode, it uses the "skeletonized" output from the `qompressor` to analyze each file.
 It then uses an AI call to generate a YAML file for each source file, detailing its symbols (classes, functions, etc.), their signatures, their purpose, and their dependencies.
-This creates a "qontext" (`qontext.d`) of the entire codebase.
--   **Cost**: Incurs AI token costs.
+-   **Cost**: Incurs AI token costs only when an AI provider is specified.
 It's best used for initial scans or when major architectural changes occur.

 #### 3. `calqulator` (The Cost Estimator)
 -   **Purpose**: To provide a token and cost estimate for the upcoming `construqtor` cycle.